DFE-Digital/get-into-teaching-app/app/views/content/blog/the-fellowship-of-teachers.md

 Phil: I know a lot of people wrestle with the idea for a while, and think, do I take this step?
 There’s always something that could hold you back, but you've got to have the courage to make the jump.
 I promise the level of satisfaction is like nothing you’ll get in another job.
 I wake up every morning and want to get into school.

-Whatever stage you’re at with your application, our expert advisers can help.
-[Sign up for a teacher training adviser](https://adviser-getintoteaching.education.gov.uk/) who can give you free, one-to-one support.
+Whatever stage you’re at on your journey into teaching, our expert advisers can help.
+[Sign up for an adviser](https://adviser-getintoteaching.education.gov.uk/) who can give you free, one-to-one support.